footios/burger/README.md

 ### git commit -m 'order-button'

 L. 127 Added order button.
 Plus made it being disabled when no orders are placed.

+### git commit -m 'order summary modal'

+L. 128 We added a modal where you can see the summary of the order.